sulagnadg/bibook/bibook/pairwise/alignment_algorithm.md

 ### The Essence of Matrices in Alignments

 Aligning sequences involves comparing each character of one sequence with every character of another to identify regions of similarity or difference.
 Given the combinatorial explosion of possible alignments with even moderate-length sequences, a brute-force approach to comparison is computationally infeasible.
-This is where matrices come into play, offering a structured and efficient way to represent all possible alignments between two sequence.
+This is where matrices come into play, offering a structured and efficient way to represent all possible alignments between two sequences.

 ### How Matrices Facilitate Alignment